Prepared BY DAVID HIRSON on May 14, 2022

 Why become an EB-5 Regional Center?

-During the last decade, many larger U.S. developers have utilized EB-5 financing as part of their projects' capital stacks.
+During the last two decades, many larger U.S. developers have utilized EB-5 financing as part of the project capital stack.

 How to become an EB-5 Regional Center

 Not everyone can apply for Regional Center designation—no special licenses are required.
 However, there is a list of excluded owners and operators including foreign governments and US nonresidents.
 The term Regional Center refers to any economic unit, public or private, which is involved with the promotion of economic growth, including increased export sales, improved regional productivity, job creation, and increased domestic capital investment within the EB-5 program.
 The business models that are eligible to become EB-5 Regional Centers include governmental agencies, partnerships, corporations and any other existing U.S. commercial entity.

 Each Regional Center must obtain its designation from USCIS.
 USCIS Regional Center designation entails a multi-step process that requires the input of various experts.
 The cost of obtaining Regional Center approval is highly variable.
 The actual application itself is to be filed on the new Form I-956 with a filing fee of $17,795.
 However, the overall cost of the application is substantially more and largely dependent on the fees charged by various EB-5 professionals, including, transactional, securities, tax and immigration lawyers, economists, and business plan writers.
 Many immigration law firms will take the central point of control of the case by coordinating with all the service providers and then reviewing and compiling all the documents to file the petition with USCIS.

 A list of changes that impact all offerings

 - Investment amount in equity

 - base amount $1,050,000 up from $1 million/$1,800,000

 - targeted employment amount (TEA) $800,000 changed from $500,000/$900,000

 - These amounts will be adjusted every 5 years from January 1, 2027